WARNING: This page contains unmarked spoilers.

 - Badass Driver: One of the few to survive an encounter with Shinigami, and could have beaten Keisuke had he not hesitated.

-- Oh, Crap!: Done multiple times during the race between Shinigami and Ryosuke - everytime the former attempts to ram Ryosuke off the road and when he notices brake trouble on Shinigami's R32.
+- Oh, Crap!: This exemplifies his reaction at multiple points during the race between Shinigami and Ryosuke - everytime the former attempts to ram Ryosuke off the road and when he notices brake trouble on Shinigami's R32.

 - You Fool!: When Shinigami intentionally misses the last chance to stop his R32 (with shot brakes) on Hakone's downhill, this is his reaction.